achal-kothawade/Basic-Bank-System/README.md

 + MySQL

 ## Flow of the website:
-+ Home ->View all Customers ->Select One Customer ->Transfer Money -> Select Receiver -> See the transaction to be done -> Histroy
++ Home ->View all Customers ->Select One Customer ->Transfer Money -> Select Receiver -> See the transaction to be done -> View all Customers